huang195/spire-seccomp-proxy/docs/k8s-seccomp-notify.md

 ```

 This demonstrates that the mkdir() syscall was captured by seccomp, the
-seccompagent was infored of the syscall and its context via a Unix domain
+seccompagent was informed of the syscall and its context via a Unix domain
 socket, and was able to nsenter into the pod filesystem namespace to create a
 new directory with the templated name.